shobhitc/Lucene_Search/README.md

 This class applies the stemming operation using porter stemmer on the search query and indexes the files.
 In Index data, file name, its path and content is stored.

 Searcher.java
-	This class will return the score of the documents corresponding to the searched query.Standard Analyzer (Part of Lucene) is used for analysing the query.
+	This class will return the score of the documents corresponding to the searched query.
+Standard Analyzer (Part of Lucene) is used for analysing the query.